manuelcoletta1-source/hermeticum-bce-platform/AUDIT_FINDINGS_MATRIX_HBCE_2026-05-06.md

 Affected area: Dependencies and project configuration
 Affected files:

-- `package.json`, if present
+- `package.json`, if present;
-- lockfiles, if present
+- lockfiles, if present;
-- build configuration, if present
+- build configuration, if present;
-- dependency configuration, if present
+- dependency configuration, if present.

 Description: